 We work with the leading treatment providers nationally and our immediate focus in every case is helping clients to identify and undergo treatment that may have so far proved elusive.
 That is what we mean by our treatment-focused approach.
 We have enjoyed phenomenal success in putting funding in place for often expensive treatment.

-There is a wide spectrum of treatment available for chronic pain, ranging from the totally non-invasive to the highly invasive.
+There is a wide spectrum of treatment and therapy available for chronic pain, ranging from the totally non-invasive to the highly invasive.

-Depending upon the condition, chronic pain treatment will often begin with medication and/or physical therapy such as physiotherapy.
+Depending upon your condition, treatment will often begin with medication and/or physical therapy such as physiotherapy.

-Achieving the right balance of medication can often prove difficult.
-Very broadly speaking, the stronger the analgesic (painkilling) effect of the medication, the greater effect it will have cognitively upon the individual and therefore the more difficult it will become to function on a daily basis.
-The pain may be less, but tiredness, lack of concentration, poor memory and reaction time, may be the price to pay.
+Broadly speaking the stronger the analgesic effect of the medication, the greater effect it will have cognitively upon the individual and therefore the more difficult it will become to function on a daily basis.
+The pain may be less but tiredness, lack of concentration, poor memory and reaction time, may be the price to pay.

 Injections and Denervation

 More invasive treatments often start with injections of local anaesthetic and steroid, sometimes under x-ray guidance.
 This is not curative, but if it does ‘work’, it can offer a few weeks of reduced levels of pain, during which time sufferers may derive further benefit through forms of manipulative therapy such as physiotherapy, which were previously impossible because of the level of pain.
 Once the effect of the local anaesthetic and steroid has worn off, it is hoped that the level of pain will be less than before.